Aerosmith (Aerosmith): Biography of the group

 AEROSMITH's first studio album, titled "AEROSMITH" by its own name, features the band's iconic song "Dream On".

-Released in 1976, the Rocks album went platinum, but the Live!
-Bootleg” and “Draw the Line” sold well, but the tour failed in the UK, the musicians were credited with borrowing from the Rolling Stones and Led Zeppelin, and, according to critics, the musicians were drugged.
+Released in 1976, the album "Rocks" went platinum, while the albums "Live!
+Bootleg" and "Draw the Line" sold well, but the tour in the UK was a failure, the musicians were credited with borrowing from the Rolling Stones and Led Zeppelin, and, according to critics, the musicians were in a drug-induced haze.

 A new round in creativity